-- Economic and Development Review Committee; - Committee on Statistics; - Employment, Labour and Social Affairs Committee; - Trade Committee and the Working Party on Export Credits; - Public Governance Committee: - 26.
-The following sectoral bodies will consider and discuss Chile's policies in their respective areas of competence.
+- Economic and Development Review Committee;

+- Committee on Statistics;

+- Employment, Labour and Social Affairs Committee;

+- Trade Committee and the Working Party on Export Credits;

+- Public Governance Committee;

+26. The following sectoral body will consider and discuss Estonia's policies in its area of competence.